lasitpant/library-system/Readme.md

 - there is only 1 copy of each book
 - each book can have more than one category

-Users
-- *Members*
+Functionalities covered -

-  1. can register
-  2. can loan books
+1. Maximum books a user loan i.e. 3, cannot loan more books
+2. User needs to return the loaned book inorder to loan another book
+3. User cannot loan the same book, also once book is loaned, any other user cannot loan it
-  3. can return books
+4. User can return the book

-- *Librarian*
+5. Some Functionalities for books -
-    1. can add books
+   1. Add books
-    2. can remove books
+   2. Delete books
-    3. can block members
+   3. get by ID
+   4. Search by title
+   5. get all books

+Coverage -
+1. Unit Tests covered
+2. Dockerized the app
+3. H2 database used.
+4. Postman collection